CudjzikxmxR/The-Rainbow-Void-Tree/docs/trees-and-tree-customization.md

 ## Trees

 The tree component is defined as an array of arrays of names of layers or nodes to show in the tree.
-They work just like layers/ nodes in the main tree (but branches between nodes will only work on the first node if You currently have duplicates.)
+They work just like layers/ nodes in the main tree (but branches between nodes will only work on the first node if You have duplicates.)

 Here is an example tree:
 ```js